 - Pediatric Primary and Acute Care Nurse Practitioners (Dual) — Manage the care of pediatric patients across the entire continuum of health from wellness to critical care.
 Graduates who complete the Pediatric Dual track program are eligible to take the primary and acute care national certification exams through the Pediatric Nurse Certification Board (PNCB).
 View the course requirements of this track.

 - Psychiatric Mental Health Across the Lifespan — Manage care throughout the lifespan of diverse populations and practice within a variety of acute and primary care settings.
 Graduates who complete Psychiatric Mental Health Nurse Practitioner Program meet eligibility for national certification through the American Nurses Credentialing Center (ANCC).
 View the course requirements of this track.

-- Nursing Administration and Leadership DNP — Work as an innovative and collaborative advanced leader in health care organizations, improving the quality of health care.
+- Nursing Administration and Leadership — Work as an innovative and collaborative advanced leader in health care organizations, improving the quality of health care.
 View the course requirements of this track.

 State Regulatory Requirements

 Due to regulatory requirements in the states listed below, we are unable to accept or enroll students in the Doctor of Nursing Practice program who intend to reside in any of these states while pursuing a DNP: Delaware, Louisiana, Maryland, Massachusetts, New Hampshire, New York, Tennessee and Oregon.**

 ** In Oregon, neonatal NP students are still eligible to apply.